This post may contain affiliate links. Please read my disclosure policy for information.

 Some other toys that might be appreciated at this age are:

 - Some sort of steady rider can also be fun.
 It needs to be quite low, though.
+Here is a super cute one, that doubles as a rocking hourse.
 Most riders are for older children.

 - Books with simple stories begin to be fun at this age.
-Try one with a simply story about something is familiar to your baby.
+Try one with a simple story about something is familiar to your baby.

 - A bucket and spade to use in the sandbox is useful.
-It nothing else, the spade can be used to smash mom and dad with
+If nothing else, the spade can be used to smash mom and dad with

 Video of 11 Month Baby